Halloween Mummy Meatballs

 FAQ

-- How do I keep the olive eyes from falling off?
+- How do I stop the pastry bandages from unraveling while baking?

 Serving Suggestions